-01: Tuition and fees (net of amount reported in Part C-1, line 06) - Enter the amount of tuition and educational fees net of any allowances applied in the GPFS.
+01 - Tuition and fees (net of allowance reported in Part C-1, line 08) - Enter the amount of tuition and educational fees, net of any allowances applied in the GPFS.
 Include in this amount all fees for continuing education programs, conferences, and seminars.
+(FARM para.
+460)

-Government Appropriations, Grants and Contracts
+Government Appropriations

-02a: Federal appropriations - Enter all amounts received from the federal government through a direct appropriation of Congress, except grants and contracts, which should be reported on line 02b.
+02 - Federal appropriations - Enter all amounts received from the federal government through a direct appropriation of Congress, except grants and contracts, which should be reported on line D05.
 An example of a federal appropriation is a federal land-grant appropriation.
-(FARM para.
-463) Do not include Pell Grants on this line.
-Do not include any ARRA revenues on this line (see line 08 in this part).
+Do not include Pell Grants on this line .
+Do not include any ARRA revenues on this line (see line 15 in this part).